elemental-lf/benji/README.rst

 **Fast backups**
     With the help of Ceph's ``rbd diff``, Benji will only read the blocks that have changed since the last backup.
-Even when this information is not available (like with LVM) Benji will of course still only backup changed blocks.
+Even when this information is not available (like with LVM) Benji will still only backup changed blocks of course.

 **Fast restores**
     With supporting block storage (like Ceph's RBD), a sparse restore is